Dog Cancer Diet Guidelines

 What Do Dogs with Cancer Need to Eat?

-Let’s take a look at the official guidelines for dog diets as established by the federal government in the U.S.
+As for nutrition, let’s look at the official guidelines for dog diets established by the federal government in the U.S.

 Almost all commercially available over-the-counter diets for dogs meet the minimum nutrition amount guidelines as established by the Association of American Feed Control Officials (AAFCO).1